lazdam/radioquery/README.md

 **The Lofar Ten-meter Sky Survey:** These observations are performed at ~100 GHz.
 The snapshots are obtained from DR2 following https://lofar-surveys.org/cutout_api_details.html.

+**NVSS** These observations are performed at ~1.4 GHz.
+The snapshots are obtained from https://www.cv.nrao.edu/nvss/postage.shtml

 ## Installation